 Labor Nominee Says He Will Divest Portfolio And Forfeit Unvested Shares

-Andrew Puzder, President Trump's nominee for secretary of labor, said in his financial disclosure report that he will divest his holdings in CKE Restaurants — the fast-food giant of which he is CEO — forfeit unvested compensation and liquidate his extensive investment portfolio if he is confirmed.
+Andrew Puzder, President Trump's nominee for secretary of labor, has agreed to divest his holdings in CKE Restaurants — the fast-food giant of which he is CEO — forfeit unvested compensation and liquidate his extensive investment portfolio if he is confirmed.

-The report was submitted to ethics officials in the Department of Labor and obtained by NPR News.

-CKE is the parent company of the Hardee's and Carl's Jr. restaurants.
+CKE Restaurants is the parent company of Hardee's and Carl's Jr. fast-food restaurants.

+The details of his divestiture were in Puzder's financial disclosure report, which was obtained by NPR News.

+The report was submitted to the Office of Government Ethics and forwarded to the Senate Health, Education, Labor and Pensions Committee, which will consider Puzder's nomination.

 Puzder said his interest in the company, valued at $10 million to $50 million in the disclosure report, will be exchanged for CKE stock "based on an internal valuation of the company."
 CKE will then purchase the stock from Puzder.